Today, we’ll answer various questions regarding bookkeeping, preparations, compilations, and review engagement.

 A: No. Independence is required for review engagements.

-Q: If I prepare financial statements and perform a compilation, am I performing one service (as I did under SSARS 19) or are these considered two separate services?
+Q: If I prepare financial statements and perform a compilation, am I performing one service or are these considered two separate services?

 A: They are two separate services.
 The preparation is a nonattest service, and the compilation is an attest engagement.
 Both can be specified in one engagement letter.